This post is part of the lecture notes of my class “Introduction to Online Learning” at Boston University, Fall 2019.

 Remark 2 It is possible to generalize our Lemma of FTRL for proximal regularizers to hold in this generalized notion of strong convexity.
 This would allow to get exactly the same bound running FTRL over the original losses with regularizer .

-In words, we assume to have a class of functions that can be upper bounded by a quadratic that depends on the current subgradient.
+In words, we assume to have a class of functions that can be lower bounded by a quadratic that depends on the current subgradient.
 In particular, these functions posses some curvature only in the direction of (any of) the subgradients.
 Denoting by , we can use the above idea using

 Hence, the update rule would be